KilianSander/reanalysis_3d-audio_gems_hahn-2018/README.md

-# Supplementary Materials: Added Emotional Value by Immersive 3D Audio?
-Reanalysis of Data from a Study by Hahn (2018) on the Emotional Effects of Music Presented in Various Audio Formats
+# Supplementary Materials: Limited Emotional Value Added by Immersive 3D Audio: A Reanalysis
-This repository supplements the paper <q>Added Emotional Value by Immersive 3D Audio?
-Reanalysis of Data from a Study by Hahn (2018) on the Emotional Effects of Music Presented in Various Audio Formats</q> by Kilian Sander, Yves Wycisk, and Reinhard Kopiez.
+This repository supplements the paper <q>Limited Emotional Value Added by Immersive 3D Audio: A Reanalysis</q> by Kilian Sander, Yves Wycisk, and Reinhard Kopiez.

 ## Files
 All analyses are conducted within the Quarto document